Interested in becoming a Foster Parent?

 See how your love and care can make all the difference in the life of a vulnerable child.

-The Children’s Home of Jefferson County’s Foster Care Program provides both long and short-term services for youths unable to be cared for by their birth families or legal guardians.
-While receiving supportive care, counseling, and supervision, youths participating in the Foster Care Program are able to live within family homes, attend public schools, and be active members of their communities.
+The Children’s Home of Jefferson County’s Fostering Futures Program provides both long and short-term services for youth unable to be cared for by their birth families or legal guardians.
+While receiving supportive care, counseling, and supervision, youth participating in the Fostering Futures Program are able to live within family homes, attend public schools, and be active members of their communities.

 The program recruits and trains prospective Foster Parents.
 Following a referral made by the appropriate county’s Department of Social Services, the program assists in youth placement.
 Once a youth is matched with a family, ongoing oversight, support, and casework services are provided.